Youth Work (GrDip)

 Some courses in the program will be offered in the evening.
 There will also be courses that are scheduled intensively, in complete days rather than weekly over the course of the semester.
 However, it will be necessary to take a significant proportion of the courses in this diploma during the day.
 Working full time may not be possible for the whole length of the program.

-5. Can I apply without having my research methods?
+5. Can I apply without having completed a course in adolescent development and/or research methods?
 What if I take it over the summer?

 6. Can in-service training or professional workshops count as the prerequisites for admission?

 If you have taken professional training or workshop in Human Development or Research with Youth, you can ask for those trainings to be considered towards the prerequisite for the program.
 To do so, you must submit documentation about the training, either a written outline provided by the trainer or a letter from the organization.